 - Real PE –this builds self-confidence because every child knows how to improve their skills and feel good about themselves

 - Music – self-confidence comes through performing in shows, they can see progress through practise; the children are positive about their ability to sing, play instruments and perform.

 - Friendship skills– developing self-awareness by learning about themselves and others.

-- PSHE – lessons which cover a variety of life skills and issues.
+- Life skills lessons (PSHE) – lessons which cover a variety of life skills and issues.
 We also hold regular Pupil Parliament and School Council meetings.

 - The Arts –we offer a wide range of opportunities throughout the school to enhance creativity, self-esteem and performance e.g. dance festival, end of year and Christmas productions, class assemblies to name a few.

-- We hold a weekly ‘Well Done’ Assembly to encourage positive behaviour which focuses on praising good behaviour, focused values, attitude and work.
+- We hold a weekly ‘Over and Above’ Assembly to encourage positive behaviour which focuses on praising good behaviour, focused values, attitude and work.

-- We aim for 100% of KS2 pupils to participate in a competitive sports’ fixture.
+- We aim for 100% of KS2 pupils to participate in a competitive sports’ fixture each school year.

 - Effort is valued as well as attainment.

 - We organise interventions; when necessary children are supported through an ELSA (Emotional Literacy Support Assistant) or a range of other adults in the school

 We enable our pupils to distinguish right from wrong and to respect the civil and criminal law of England by:

 - Agreeing on our three core rules - Ready Respectful Safe

 - Covering rights and responsibilities –especially in Y5 & 6 through their work on democracy.

 - Organising competitive sports fixtures – accepting rules of the game, knowing right from wrong, respecting the umpire, good sportsmanship.